 - Memorability.
 It’s had to get people to notice you when there are hundreds of companies selling a product similar to yours.
 And you want to be noticed - you can describe the unique qualities of your product only when people pay attention to you.
 By giving your brand a character that would stand out for your potential customers, you give them something to associate your brand with.
 Therefore, whenever your target audience realizes their need for a product, your company’s mascot would be the first thing that comes to mind.

 - Humanity.
 People don’t trust faceless brands.
-They don’t want to talk to the company’s logo.
+They don’t want to talk about the company’s logo.
 They don’t believe that a brand without any human features is capable of caring about their needs and concerns.
 The task of a brand mascot is to prevent alienation and make the brand more relatable.
 This is why you often see advertising mascots going through various challenges, solving problems, or educating buyers on product specifics.
 They channel the brand’s voice in a way that would appeal to its target audience.

 - Excitement.
 On average, people enjoy creativity.
 They appreciate colorful distractions and clever interludes.
 A thoroughly designed brand mascot for kids’ products would drive the little influencers crazy, making them push their parents towards a successful purchase.
 A stylish brand mascot of a laptop manufacturer would get potential buyers interested in exploring the latest models.